-The EUI organises a pre-selection with a deadline of 5 June 2019 (24:00 CEST).
-Candidates should ensure that they fulfil the conditions of eligibility and send an expression of interest to the EUI by applying online.
+The EUI organises a pre-selection with a deadline of 5 June 2019 (24:00 CEST) which has now passed.
+Candidates should have ensured that they fulfil the conditions of eligibility and send an expression of interest to the EUI by applying online.

 Your file should contain the following elements.

 1) Application form in which you are invited to provide your personal data, application details, and the names of two referees who have agreed to send a reference for you.
 The referees should not include members of the professorial staff of the EUI.

 Attach the following documents as PDF files to the online application form:

 3) A two-page research proposal.

 4) A short statement with indication of why the EUI/the RSCAS would be the best host institution for your research and which are the specific training opportunities you would in particular benefit from during a stay at the EUI.

 Two letters of reference should be sent directly by the referees by e-mail to [email protected].
 References from current full-time/part-time EUI professors will not be accepted.